abigailLorber/abigailLorber.github.io/projects/hms.md

   5. Check-out rooms
   6. Guest Summary Report

+## Manage Rooms

-Manage rooms: displays the MANAGE ROOMS page, where a user can add, search, or delete a room.
+Displays the MANAGE ROOMS page, where a user can add, search, or delete a room.

+## Check-in Rooms

-Check-in rooms: allows the user to check into the room, prompts user for:
+Allows the user to check into the room, prompts user for:
   - Room number
   - Booking ID
   - Customer name